multi-build/multibuild/README.rst

 Uploads to Anaconda
 *******************

-If you want to upload to Anaconda, and you don't need the extra storage space for nightly builds that Anaconda kindly donates to Numpy, Scipy etc, then you can do this with your own Anaconda organization.
+If you want to upload to Anaconda, and you don't need the extra storage space for nightly builds that Anaconda kindly donates to NumPy, SciPy etc, then you can do this with your own Anaconda organization.

 See https://github.com/MacPython/nipy-wheels for a simple example.